thatblindgeye/screenreader-outputs/README.md

 For more in depth information regarding web accessibility in general, please visit the [Web Accessibility Initiative](https://www.w3.org/WAI/).
 There you can find plenty of best practices, tutorials, tools to evaluate accessibility, and more.

+If you have suggestions for an example you think should be included in this repo, feel free to submit a pull request with a `.md` file that includes a code example.
+If you have run it through NVDA or another screen reader yourself, feel free to include any necessary information (the screen reader and/or browsers used, what the output was when the page loaded or when manually navigating the page, any notes for the example, etc.).
+Otherwise I can run it through NVDA and add the outputs.

 <br>

 ## Quick notes

-One way you may be able to get an idea for what a screen reader may announce for a particular element without having/using a screen reader is by inspecting an element in the dev tools.
-The Accessibility Dev Tools section goes over this in more detail.

-ARIA Landmarks are the `<aside>`, `<footer>`, `<form>`, `<header>`, `<main>`, `<nav>`, and `<section>` HTML elements.
-Landmarks can help screen reader users navigate through a web page using keyboard shortcuts based on the screen reader being used.
-The W3 page on [HTML5 Sectioning Elements](https://www.w3.org/TR/2017/NOTE-wai-aria-practices-1.1-20171214/examples/landmarks/HTML5.html) page has information regarding what default ARIA role each HTML element is, as well as buttons to toggle an outline around each landmark or heading on the page.

-Screen readers may also have other keyboard shortcuts for navigating through a page.
-For example, with the NVDA screen reader, pressing the `k` key will navigate the user to the next link on the page (this is a reason why giving links meaningful names is important; navigating through a page's links and hearing "link click here" is not helpful to users of assistive technologies).
+Screen readers may have other keyboard shortcuts for navigating through a page.
+For example, with the NVDA screen reader, pressing the `k` key will navigate the user to the next link on the page (this is a reason why giving links meaningful names is important; navigating through a page's links and hearing "click here, link" is not helpful to users of assistive technologies).

 When the screen reader announces an element, it may also announce what the element's role or type is.
 For example, an `<a>` tag may be announced with "link" in addition to the text contents of the element, and a `<button>` tag may be announced similarly (except with "button" being announced).

-If you have suggestions for an example you think should be included in this repo, feel free to submit a pull request with a `.md` file that includes a code example.
-If you have run it through NVDA or another screen reader yourself, feel free to include any necessary information (the screen reader and/or browsers used, what the output was when the page loaded or when manually navigating the page, any notes for the example, etc.).
-Otherwise I can run it through NVDA and add the outputs.